open-mmlab/mmdetection/docs/en/tutorials/how_to.md

-# Tutorial 11: Collection of common usage
+# Tutorial 11: How to xxx

-This tutorial mainly collects common usages in MMDetection
+This tutorial collects answers to any `How to xxx with MMDetection`.
+Feel free to update this doc if you meet new questions about `How to` and find the answers!

 ## Backbone network using MMClassification

 The Hierarchy Registry function proposed in MMCV allows modules in various algorithm libraries of OpenMMLab to call each other.
-Users can use backbone networks from MMClassification in MMDetection without implementing a network that already exists in MMClassification for MMDetection as well.
+Users can use backbone networks from MMClassification in MMDetection without implementing a network that already exists in MMClassification.

-Suppose you want to use `MobileNetV3-small` as the backbone network of `RetinaNet`, the sample code is as follows.
+Suppose you want to use `MobileNetV3-small` as the backbone network of `RetinaNet`, the sample code is as the following.

 ```python
 _base_ = [